Hey! I'm James.

 So far, the most impressive thing I've built is Workstory.

-We make an online resume builder that grew to 4 million users, over $2m annual recurring revenue, and was named the 28th fastest growing startup in Canada in 2018.
-I recently stepped down from the CEO role there, and am still a shareholder and board member.
+We make an online resume builder that grew to 4 million users, over $3m annual recurring revenue, and was named the 28th fastest growing startup in Canada in 2018.

 I'm currently working on a few new projects: